SarahGODARD/threejs_gltf_react/yonko-app/README.md

 go to : http://localhost:3000/

-You can now see the tori gate animated.
-If you sccroll down, you will enter in it and go to the welcome page.
+The gltf will load.
+Then, you will see the tori gate animated.
+Once finished, if you scroll down, you will enter and go to the welcome page.
 Enjoy !

 ## Routes